rasmusulriksen/BachelorsProject/Diagrams/Report/3HvorBegynderVi/Implementation.md

         end
 ```

-### Cursor's suggestion for a custom solution that is less coupled than the one above
+### Suggestion for a custom solution that is less coupled than the one above

 ```mermaid
 sequenceDiagram